Kongunadu Makkal Desia Katchi

-The party has one Member of Parliament from Namakkal (Lok Sabha constituency) and his name is V. S. Matheswaran. and One Member of TamilNadu Legislative assembly, E.R.Easwaran (2021 Tamil Nadu Legislative assembly election).
+The party currently has one Member of Parliament from Namakkal, V. S. Matheswaran.
+It also has one member in Tamil Nadu Legislative assembly, held by E. R. Eswaran.
 The party has four district councilors and ten union councillors.

 History

 On 21 March 2013, E. R. Eswaran launched a new Political Party, Kongunadu Makkal Desiya Katchi (KMDK), from KMK after differences arose between him and KMK party president 'Best' Ramasamy.
 He also became the general secretary of KMDK.
 He contested the May 2009 Loksabha elections as a KMK candidate in the Coimbatore constituency and came third, securing 1.28 lakh votes.
 He also came third in the 2009 by election for Thondamuthur Assembly Constituency.

 It represents members of the Gounder community and has been establishing a presence in western districts of Tamil Nadu, also referred to as Kongu Nadu, which has traditionally been a stronghold of the AIADMK party.

 2021 Tamil Nadu State elections

 In the 2021 elections, the party contested in Secular Progressive Alliance in three constituencies Kongu Nadu Region (Thiruchengode, Perundurai and Sulur constituencies).

 KMDK general secretary E. R. Eswaran won in Tiruchengode, securing 81,688 votes (44.23%).
 The other two seats were lost.